 Since that time, many college or university Alumni programs have been able to rest simply on the knowledge that each year a new wave of graduates will join their site as alumni.
 But in a bid to improve the engagement and outcomes of their communities, best in class (sorry) University Alumni Programs are now emulating those of the Corporate Alumni World.

-Higher-Ed Alumni Programs Are Generic
+Higher-Ed Alumni Programs Are Often Generic

-Here we will shed light on this dilemma.
+Let's shed some light on this problem.

 College Alumni Programs: The Legacy Approach